Mushinako/Discord-Hide-Sidebar/README.md

 Please open an issue if the performance dip is severe.

-### The toggle does not immediately show up when I switch to another server/conversation
+### When I switch to another server/conversation, it takes some time for the toggle to show up and the side bar to hide

 It takes some time for the code to detect that a new window is open.
 I'm not sure if this can be fixed using current method.